zafarfast/za967857324/README.md

 #### Steps:

-1) Clone this repository on your machine by typing `git clone git@github.com:zafarfast/za967857324.git` on the terminal.
+1) Clone this repository to your machine by typing `git clone git@github.com:zafarfast/za967857324.git` on the terminal.
 2) Initialize NPM in the cloned directory by typing `npm init`.
 3) Install Inquirer version 8.2.4 by typing `npm install inquirer@8.2.4`
 4) Run the application by tyoing `node index.js` in the terminal.